101 Cooking For Two

 • Chop 1 small onion.
 Chop or slice your ham into bite-size pieces.

-• Over medium-high heat in a medium saucepan melt 4 tablespoons butter and add the onion.
-Cook until clearing—about 3-4 minutes.
+• Over medium-high heat, in a medium saucepan, melt 4 tablespoons of butter and add the onion.
+Cook until clearing—about 3–4 minutes.

 cooking chopped onion with butter in a sauce pan

-• Sprinkle in 4 tablespoons flour and mix well.
-Continue to cook and whisk for about 2 minutes until browning some.
+• Sprinkle in 4 tablespoons of flour and mix well.
+Continue to cook and whisk for about 2 minutes until light browning.

 sprinkling flour into cooked onion and butter to make roux

 • Add 3 cups of milk slowly while continuing to whisk.
-Whisk and cook until thickening well—about 3-4 minutes.
-During this part, add 1 teaspoon salt, and ½ teaspoon black pepper.
+Whisk and cook until thickening well—about 3–4 minutes.
+Mix in 1 teaspoon salt and ½ teaspoon black pepper.

-• Prep a 9 by 13 baking dish by coating it with butter.
+• Prep a 9 by 13 inch casserole dish with a coat of butter.

 • Cover with aluminum foil.